 Organizations that receive funding through the publicly-funded CLCPP are required to provide financial reports and semi-annual programmatic reports.
 The reporting schedule for FY18 CLCPP grants (January 1, 2018 to December 31, 2018) is below, along with the Grant Adjustment Request Form.

 - Due Monday, April 30, 2018 by 5:00 pm: Required Signatures and Quarterly Financial Report

-- Due Wednesday, January 30, 2019 by 5:00 pm: Quarterly Financial Report, Final Programmatic Report, and Final CLCPP Data and Information Requirements
+- Due Wednesday, January 30, 2019 by 5:00 pm: Required Signatures, Client Story, Quarterly Financial Report, and Final Programmatic Report and Data and Information Requirements